 It’s difficult to quantify the actual return on investment for a single blog post.
 One thing’s for sure, though, the cost of blogging is relatively inexpensive compared to traditional marketing techniques.
 PPC advertising, in particular, has become extremely expensive.
 The most recent PPC stats show that an average business invests up to $120,000 total in this form of marketing.
 You could pay more for a single PPC campaign than it would cost to write and host a blog for a year.

 4. The average prospect requires 6 to 8 touchpoints to make a buying decision.

 Unless someone is actively looking for a product, they need to be persuaded that they need it.
-It should answer some pain point or appeal to a specific need.
+It should answer some pain points or appeal to a specific need.
 To convince them to buy a product from your company, you’ll need to go through a series of steps or touchpoints.
 With each one, the person comes closer to making a buying decision.